SERAC-SGM/Snow-crash/level03/README.md

 	}

 We can see that the call to echo isn't done with the full path and instead relies on the $PATH environment variable.
 We can exploit this by creating our own echo binary and make it run a shell.
-Since this binary is ran as flag03, the shell will belong to flag03 and we will be able to run getflag.
+Since this binary is run as flag03, the shell will belong to flag03 and we will be able to run getflag.

 	level03@SnowCrash:~$ echo "/bin/bash" > /tmp/echo; chmod +x /tmp/echo